 Changing requisites involving courses outside of the proposing college.

-Cross listed courses, even if the cross listing is in the same college.
+Cross-listed courses, even if the cross-listing is in the same college.

 There is perceived subject overlap with content delivered by another college.

 Expedited proposals go through the following steps for approval.
-However, at any time prior to approval, a faculty senator may request to the chair of FSAAC that an expedited proposal be changed to a standard proposal.
+However, at any time prior to approval, a faculty senator may request that the chair of FSAAC change the proposal to a standard proposal.
 Such a request is always honored.
-Any bodies that have approved the proposal do not need to reapprove the proposal.
+Any bodies that have approved of the proposal do not need to reapprove the proposal.

 Minimum Voting Bodies: